Types of Girl about the Globe – Budget GatG, Work & Volunteering GatG

 How To Get TEFL Certification

-If you can speak English fluently, then you can apply for a Teaching English as a Foreign Language Course (TEFL).
+If you can speak English fluently, then you can apply for a Teaching English as a Foreign Language Course (TEFL), a qualification for teaching English in a foreign country.
 But you don’t have to have studied at uni to obtain a TEFL qualification (Teaching English as a Foreign Language).
 Online courses for up to 160 hours are available and can act as the starter platform for your teaching career.